-Further, Treasury also has not explained whether it considered alternatives to the Net Worth Sweep that would have been both consistent with its statutory obligations and less harmful to Plaintiff and other private shareholders.
-Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's expropriation of all private shareholder value in the Companies' stock.

-- 158. Treasury also arbitrarily and capriciously failed to consider alternatives to the Net Worth Sweep that would have better promoted stability in the mortgage markets by leaving the Companies on a sound financial footing.
-There is no evidence in the public record that Treasury considered alternatives to the Net Worth Sweep that would have provided greater assurance to investors that the Companies will be able to service their debts in the future. - 159.
-Treasury also acted in an arbitrary and capricious manner by failing to consider whether the Net Worth Sweep is consistent with its fiduciary duties to minority shareholders as the Companies' dominant shareholder. - 160.
-Treasury also acted arbitrarily and capriciously by relying on outdated and demonstrably inaccurate projections of Fannie's and Freddie's future financial performance while ignoring or failing adequately to account for more timely and accurate information on that subject. - 161.
-Under applicable state law governing shareholders' relationship with Fannie and with Freddie, a corporation's dominant shareholders owe fiduciary duties to minority shareholders. - 162.
+Further, Treasury also has not explained whether it considered alternatives to the Net Worth Sweep that would have been both consistent with its statutory obligations and less harmful to Plaintiffs and other private shareholders.
+Treasury has thus arbitrarily and capriciously failed to provide a reasoned explanation for its conduct, which results in the Government's expropriation of all private shareholder value in the Companies' preferred and common stock. - 156.
+Treasury also arbitrarily and capriciously failed to consider alternatives to the Net Worth Sweep that would have better promoted stability in the mortgage markets by leaving the Companies on a sound financial footing.
+The Net Worth Sweep undermines the Companies' financial health by preventing them from building up cash reserves in one quarter that can be used to service debt in another quarter.
+Yet there is no evidence in the public record that Treasury considered alternatives to the Net Worth Sweep that would have provided greater assurance to investors that the Companies will be able to service their debts in the future. - 157.
+Treasury also acted in an arbitrary and capricious manner by failing to consider whether the Net Worth Sweep is consistent with its fiduciary duties to minority shareholders as the Companies' dominant shareholder. - 158.
+Treasury also acted arbitrarily and capriciously by relying on outdated and demonstrably inaccurate projections of Fannie's and Freddie's future financial performance while ignoring or failing adequately to account for more timely and accurate information on that subject.

+- 159. Under applicable state law governing shareholders' relationship with Fannie and with Freddie, a corporation's dominant shareholders owe fiduciary duties to minority shareholders. - 160.
 Treasury is the dominant shareholder and de facto controlling entity of the Companies.
 For example, Treasury serves as the Companies' only permitted source of capital, and Treasury must give permission to the Companies before they can issue other equity securities and before they can sell assets valued above \$250 million.
-Treasury also is able to influence or control the actions of FHFA as conservator and the length and nature of the conservatorship. - 163.
-The Net Worth Sweep effectively transfers the value of other classes of Fannie and Freddie stock from Plaintiff and other private holders to the Companies' dominant shareholder.
+Treasury also is able to influence or control the actions of FHFA as conservator and the length and nature of the conservatorship. - 161.
+The Net Worth Sweep effectively transfers the value of the preferred and common stock from Plaintiffs and other private holders to the Companies' dominant shareholder.
 And as Treasury admits, the Net Worth Sweep's express purpose is to wind down the Companies' operations.
-Treasury's actions in preventing Plaintiff and other minority shareholders from receiving any dividends or value from their stock, combined with Treasury's intent to wind down the Companies, render the private stock devoid of any value or prospect of return.

-164. Treasury's conduct was therefore arbitrary and capricious, and Plaintiff is therefore entitled to relief under 5 U.S.C. §§ 702, 706(2)(A).
+Treasury's actions in preventing Plaintiffs and other minority shareholders from receiving any dividends or value from their stock, combined with Treasury's intent to wind down the Companies, render the private stock devoid of any value or prospect of return. - 162.
+Treasury's conduct was therefore arbitrary and capricious, and Plaintiffs are therefore entitled to relief under 5 U.S.C. §§ 702, 706(2)(A).